teddyotieno/DMS-FrontEnd/README.md

 ## Testing

-Testing is done using the superagent and frisby modules.
-Both superagent and frisby are used to make API requets to the server and the tests are made on the responses of the requests.
 - Make sure you have installed jasmine-node globally
 - Navigate towards the project directory
 - Run `npm test` to spurn the server as well as run the tests